Its-Alex/grub-netboot/README.md

 Your server will now boot on live image with grub2

-## Usefull info
+## Tips

-Grub config is put inside `/srv/tftp/boot/grub/grub.cfg`
+`tftp` folder is a shared folder from pxe_server, this folder is exposed with tftp and http on pxe_server

-`tftp` folder is sync with folder shared by pxe_server with tftp and http
+Grub config is put inside `/srv/tftp/boot/grub/grub.cfg` inside pxe_server

 ## License